 Most B2B marketers understand that gaining customer attention and mindshare can be significantly improved by shifting away from “pitching products”—and instead—telling your story.
 Compelling sales stories can serve to better educate your potential customers, illustrate your key strategic value and differentiation, provide important credibility and proof points, or simply help you be more memorable.

 It’s no surprise that when it comes to creating good sales stories, content is still king.
-[See my article, “Content is King,” from 2014.]
+(See my article on content marketing, "Content is king—and we are his servants.")

 Here, we define three key attributes of an effective, impactful sales story: